-SHELAA: 912 Parish: Burgess Hill
+Parish: Burgess Hill

-Employment land within use classes B1-E(g) (Business/Light Industrial), and B2 (General Industrial) and B8 (Storage & Distribution) are appropriate for this site, and proposals for these uses will be supported.
+Employment land within use classes E(g) (Business/Light Industrial) and B2 (General Industrial) and B8 (Storage & Distribution) are appropriate for this site, and proposals for these uses will be supported.

-Proposals must demonstrate that there is a mix of B1E(g)/B2 uses on-site, and clearly set out the justification for the quantum of development proposed for each use.
+Proposals must demonstrate that there is a mix of B1/B2 uses on-site, and clearly set out the justification for the quantum of development proposed for each use.